 So just before dinner, we turned up (without booking) and I have to say, we were incredibly lucky as we got the last 2 seats available (which we would have to vacate before 8pm for the next booking).
 So do not risk it – and pre book.

 We loved the atmosphere, but most importantly, we loved the cocktails.
 They were very unique – and I am not going to spoil it for you.
 There was one involving bacon, is all I can say.

 The following day was Valentines and we were of course clever – we pre-booked our bar seats for the following night (again, just before another reservation).
 Cocktails were just under £5 each.

-We walked back to the hotel via the Old Town and to be honest, it was so full of people, we just went back to the hotel and had a drink at the bar, before turning in early.
+We walked back to the hotel via the Old Town and to be honest, it was so full of people (as normal as it we were not the only ones who went for a weekend in Prague, we just went back to the hotel and had a drink at the bar, before turning in early.
 Which was just what we needed.
 Cocktails: £8.